program-om/C-and-Data-Structures/README.md

 # C++ and Data Structures
 This repository contains small C++ and Data Structures projects.
+Each project will be on a seperate folder.

+List of Projects:
+- Boggle
+- Set Card
+- Editor
+- Sweeper
+- Compete
+- Post-Fix
+- Editor2
+- Huffman